February - an overview

 area where the carrots will grow.

-Crops such as courgette, marrow,
+Crops such as courgette, marrow, pumpkin; you can dig out a spade

-replace the soil so you have a mound.
-It's also worth putting
+of soil, add some manure and replace the soil so you have a mound.

-in a short length of pipe such as old plastic downpipe, about
+It's also worth putting in a short length of pipe such as old

-6" - 1ft long, place some grit in the bottom of the soil,
+plastic downpipe, about 6" - 1ft long, place some grit in

-put pipe in and cover with remaining soil.
-If you get a dry spell
+the bottom of the soil, put pipe in and cover with remaining soil.

-then you can pour water down the tube which will go straight to
+If you get a dry spell then you can pour water down the tube which

-the root system of the plant.
+will go straight to the root system of the plant.

 You will need to consider adding fertilizer to the soil to ensure